Seneca people: Leased land disputes

-The United States Senate has never ratified the treaty that New York made with the Iroquois nations, and only Congress has the right to make such treaties.
+The United States Senate has never ratified the treaty that New York made with the Haudenosaunee nations, and only Congress has the right to make such treaties.
 In the late 20th century, several tribes filed suit in land claims, seeking to regain their traditional lands by having the treaty declared invalid.
 The Seneca had other issues with New York and had challenged some long-term leases in court.

 The dispute centers around a set of 99-year leases that were granted by the Seneca in 1890 for lands that are now in the city of Salamanca and nearby villages.
 In 1990, Congress passed the Seneca Settlement Act to resolve the long-running land dispute.
 The Act required the state to pay compensation and to provide some lands.
 The households that refused to accept Seneca ownership, fifteen in all, were evicted from their homes.
 Then, in the early 2000s issues re-arose over Seneca use of settlement lands to establish casino gaming operations, which have generated considerable revenues for many tribes since the late 20th century.